|Nutrition Facts (per serving)|

 |Dietary Fiber 9g||31%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This delicious casserole is a wonderful way to enjoy a combination of zucchini and eggplant, and since the vegetables are combined with tomatoes and onions and layered with gooey cheese and buttered breadcrumbs, it is a dish that even the kids will love.
 This vegetable casserole is perfect to make in summer when zucchini and eggplant are fresh from the garden.
 Serve as a filling vegetarian main dish or as a side dish alongside chicken or beef.

-- 2 medium zucchini or summer squash, or combination (sliced)
+2 medium zucchini or summer squash, or a combination, sliced

 Put eggplant and zucchini in a large saucepan and cover with water.
 Bring to a boil, reduce heat to medium, and boil until vegetables are tender about 12 to 15 minutes.
 Drain well.

 Heat the oven to 350 F. Spray a 9x13-inch casserole dish.